 The United States’ Centers for Disease Control which, bizarrely, always seems to be pushing vaccinations hardly any other medical body pushes still insists, of course, that you should check with your doctor to see if you need vaccinations for Hepatitis A, Hepatitis B and possibly rabies.

-Of course, that’s up to you but Spain doesn’t require you to have them and, obviously, doesn’t think you need them either for your protection or for the protection of Spanish citizens.
+Of course, that is up to you but Spain does notrequire you to have them and, obviously, doesn’t think you need them either for your protection or for the protection of Spanish citizens.

-So, book your trip to Malaga, Barcelona, Madrid, Alicante or anywhere else in this amazing country with the realization that, unless you feel differently, you do not need to have any vaccinations in order to visit Spain.
+So, book your trip to Malaga, Barcelona, Madrid, Alicante or anywhere else in this amazing country with the realization that, unless you feel differently or are a little paranoid, you do not need to have any vaccinations in order to visit Spain.